 - Green glaze was tinted using green gel and royal blue gel.
 Light green glaze made using a scoop of the already colored dark green glaze mixed with plain white glaze.

-- If you want a fast and easy approach to frosting cookies, thin glaze a little by adding more cream and then dip the face of the cookie directly into the glaze.
+- If you want a fast and easy approach to frosting cookies, add a little more cream to your glaze to create a thinner consistency.
+Then dip the face of the cookie directly into the glaze.
 Let excess glaze drip off cookie back into bowl.
 Flip upright and lay on a wire rack inside a cookie sheet to dry.
 Excess glaze will drip off cookie onto tray underneath.
 While not as polished, this technique is fast and easy and still looks nice!

 - To ship, place individually cookies in a heat sealed cello bag or ziplock bag.
 Then individually wrap in bubble wrap.
 Place all cookies into box with more bubble wrap on bottom and on top.